 Sleeves also tend to have straight seams running down their lengths, which a tailor can easily take in.
 The same works for pants that are a little too baggy in the leg area.
 Although a tailor can’t fix something that’s several sizes too big, they can work with clothes a size or two larger than what you need.

-Since even small alterations can add up fast, you’ll want to make sure you’re getting your money’s worth.
+Since the cost of tailoring clothes can add up fast, you’ll want to make sure you’re getting your money’s worth.
 These tips will help you get the best results.

 When you shop for clothes, pay attention to what a tailor can and can’t do.
-Since you can’t alter most items to make them bigger, only buy clothes that fit the biggest or widest part of your body.
+Since you can’t alter most items to make them bigger, only buy clothes that fit your body’s biggest or widest part.

 For example, you might buy a shirt that fits your shoulders but is too big in the waist, since you know a tailor can take it in quickly.
 But avoid one that fits your waist but not your shoulders, since that’s a pricey (if not impossible) fix.